fennel-ai/client/docs/pages/api-reference/client.md

     ...
 6 more features
 ```

-<pre snippet="api-reference/client#extract_api"></pre>
+<pre snippet="api-reference/client#query_api"></pre>

 ****

-### **sync**
+### **commit**

-Synchronizes the local dataset and featureset definitions with the server.
+Commits the local dataset and featureset definitions with the server.
 This method should be called after all the datasets and featuresets definitions have been defined using the client SDK.
 This method will create the resources required for the datasets and featuresets on the server.
 It will also update the resources / throw errors if the schema of the datasets and featuresets have changed.

 **Arguments:**